hashicorp/consul/website/source/docs/guides/connect-gateways.md

 becomes the server cluster’s leader.
 You can also use [Vault as a Connect CA](https://www.consul.io/docs/connect/ca/vault.html).

-!> If you are using this guide as a production playbook, we strongly recommend that you enable Connect in each of your datacenters by following the [Connect in Production guide](https://learn.hashicorp.com/consul/developer-segmentation/connect-production),
+!> **Warning:** If you are using this guide as a production playbook, we strongly recommend that you enable Connect in each of your datacenters by following the [Connect in Production guide](https://learn.hashicorp.com/consul/developer-segmentation/connect-production),